Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The popular narrative says Kubernetes won and Docker Swarm is dead.
 Reality is more nuanced.
-Swarm remains maintained (it’s part of Docker Engine), works perfectly in production, and for a specific slice of cases remains the right choice — not a legacy option.
-We cover when Swarm still makes sense, what costs less, and what limitations you accept in exchange.
+Swarm remains maintained as part of Docker Engine, works perfectly in production, and for a specific slice of cases remains the right choice — not a legacy option.
+This guide covers when Swarm makes sense, what costs less to operate, and what limitations you accept in exchange.

-- Mirantis acquired Docker Enterprise in 2019 and maintains the technology — it’s not orphaned.
+• Mirantis acquired Docker Enterprise in 2019 and maintains the technology — it is not orphaned.

 When Swarm Is the Best Option